Risk Management Framework Procedure

 • A controllership function that monitors financial risks and financial reporting issues.

 Third line: The third-line function provides objective and independent assurance.
-While the third line’s key responsibility is to assess whether the first- and second-line functions are operating effectively and consistent with expectations, it is charged with the duty of reporting to the board and audit committee, in addition to providing assurance to regulators and external auditors that the control culture across the organization is effective in its design and operation.
+While the third line’s key responsibility is to assess whether the first- and second-line functions are operating effectively and consistent with expectations, it is charged with the duty of reporting to the board and audit committee, in addition to providing assurance to regulators and external auditors that the control culture across the organisation is effective in its design and operation.

 The third-line function may not direct or implement processes, but they can provide advice and recommendations regarding processes.
 Additionally, the third-line function may support enterprise risk management but may not implement or perform risk management other than inside of its own function.
 The third-line function accomplishes their objectives by bringing a systematic approach to evaluating and improving the effectiveness of risk management, control, and governance processes.